liutom445/clinical-llm-comparison/README.md

 Huggingface: [https://huggingface.co/] is a good place to look at for open sourced LLMs.

+Here are the metrics we use for comparisons:

+Recall (Sensitivity, TPR): How many actual positives you correctly catch; High recall means few misses.

+Specificity (TNR): How many actual negatives you correctly reject; High specificity means few false alarms.

+F1 Score: Harmonic mean of precision and recall, rewarding balance.

 ### Fine-Tuned LLM Performance (v2 - Optimized)